intergi/playwire-react-native-package/README.md

 To display an interstitial ad on your app, you must first request it and provide the ad unit.

-When requesting an interstitial ad, we recommend that you do so in advance before planning to present it to your user as the loading process my take time.
+When requesting an interstitial ad, we recommend that you do so in advance before planning to present it to your user as the loading process may take time.

 ```ts
 import {Playwire} from '@intergi/react-native-playwire-sdk';